prameelareddi/prameelareddi/README.md

 # Hi there! 👋

-## Prameela Reddi
+## Say Hello to Prameela Reddi
-Data Enthusiast | Turning Data Chaos into Charm ✨
+A passionate data enthusiast with a knack for transforming data chaos into charm ✨

 🔭 **Currently:** Exploring advanced Machine Learning and LLM models, contributing to open-source projects.